codeisscience/code-is-science/mozfest.md

 - how can we change that?

 Once everyone has had a chance to jot down ideas, go around and discuss them as a community / group like notes together.

+Wrap up discussing conclusions and next steps.
+Grab names if anyone is interested in being involved.